openwall/john-packages/readme.md

 The highlights (👀):

 - fallback for CPU[*] and OMP;
-- prince mode available;
 - OpenCL available (GPU driver installation is needed);
 - generic crypt(3) format available;
 - security feature Address Space Layout Randomisation (ASLR) enabled;
 - security feature Data Execution Prevention (DEP) enabled;
-- the released version of John 1.9.0 Jumbo 1+ (rolling release):
+- the released version of John 1.9.0 Jumbo 1+ (is a rolling release);
-  - is available for X86_64;
-- a development version:
+- a development version is also available.
-  - is available for X86_64.

 [*] John the Ripper runs using the best SIMD instructions available on the host it's running on.